lexicHQ/docs/register.md

-# Creating an Recime Account
+# Creating a Recime Account

 To start, you need to register for a Recime account at [http://developer.recime.io/register](http://developer.recime.io/register)